clojuredocs/guides/articles/ecosystem/libraries_authoring.md

 For larger library projects, you may want to automatically generate API docs (from your docstrings).
 See [codox](https://github.com/weavejester/codox).
-If your library code is hosted at github, you can use [github pages](http://pages.github.com/) to host the resulting docs.
+If your library project is hosted at github, you can use [github pages](http://pages.github.com/) to host the resulting docs.